Want a stunning early spring garden? Learn which spring flowers to plant for the earliest color and a beautiful, long-lasting display.

 Create an Extended Bloom Period with Spring Flowers

 By incorporating a mix of early-season flowering annuals, bulbs, perennials, and shrubs in your garden, you can create a prolonged bloom period that lasts for weeks to months.
+Because think about it, if you only grow one type of plant, you are limited in bloom time specific to that variety.

-Early-season flowering annuals, such as pansies, violas, and ranunculus can start blooming as early spring, providing a burst of color when other plants are still waking up from their winter slumber.
+Early-season flowering annuals, such as pansies, violas, nemesia, and ranunculus can start blooming as early spring, providing a burst of color when other plants are still waking up from their winter slumber.

-Spring flowering bulbs such as daffodils, crocuses, and tulips, also bloom early in the season.
+Spring flowering bulbs such as daffodils, crocuses, hyacinths, and tulips, also bloom early in the season.
 When planted in fall, these pretty spring bloomers are no work at all in the spring because they just do their thing.

 Planting perennials can provide spring flowers year after year with minimal work for you.
 Some of my favorites include Hellebores, Myostotis, Virginia Bluebells, Dicentra, and Brunnera.